Logchina Gewog

 Logchina Gewog (Dzongkha: ལོག་ཅི་ན་,Loggchina Gewog) is a gewog (village block) of Chukha District, Bhutan.
 The gewog has an area of 70.4 square kilometres and contains 12 villages.
+The estimated population is 2,500 inhabitants.
 Logchina Gewog is part of Phuentsholing Dungkhag (sub-district), along with Dala, Sampheling, Dungna, Metakha and Phuentsholing Gewogs.

+Logchina has two primary schools and one community school.